chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

 Thank you for the warm welcome!
-I'm Xin Chen, a Full-Stack Developer originally from China, currently based in Munich with an Opportunity Card work permit.
+I'm Xin Chen, a Full-Stack Developer from China, now based in Munich with an Opportunity Card work permit.

-I have over 8 years of experience in web development, my expertise is primarily in frontend development.
-I've worked extensively with React, Vue.js, and TypeScript, progressing from junior to senior roles.
+I have over 8 years of experience in web development, mainly focusing on frontend with React, Vue.js, and TypeScript.
+Over the years, I grew from junior to senior roles, building scalable and performant web applications.

-I also have solid backend experience with Spring Boot, which gives me a full-stack perspective when collaborating with backend teams.
+I also have hands-on experience with Spring Boot on the backend, which makes it easy for me to work closely with full-stack teams.

-Currently, I'm advancing my German skills through intensive courses up to B1 level, and I'm highly motivated to contribute to innovative projects in a German company where I can grow further as a web specialist.
+I'm currently advancing my German skills through intensive courses to B1 level, and I'm highly motivated to contribute to innovative projects [at 4Soft] / [in a German company] where I can grow further as a web specialist.
+I look forward to talking about how I can support your team.

+## Reason for application

+### Question

+Direct inquiry:
+- Why are you interested in 4Soft specifically?
+- What attracts you to this Frontend Developer position?
+- Why do you want to work for our company?

+Indirect inquiry:
+- What do you know about our company?
+- How do you see yourself fitting into our team?
+- What aspects of this role excite you most?

+### Answer

+I'm genuinely excited about [4Soft] for several reasons.
+First, your company's mission to ['combine innovation with quality'] and create ['solid and high-quality software solutions using innovative techniques and methods,'] as stated on your About Us page, really resonates with my approach to development.
+I appreciate how you secure Germany's industrial strength by making companies more agile and competitive—that aligns perfectly with my motivation to contribute to innovative projects in Germany.

+From a technical perspective, this role is a perfect match.
+My experience with React, Vue.js, and TypeScript aligns directly with your requirements.
+Your emphasis on performance, security, and clean code matches my own development standards.

+%% I'm genuinely excited about 4Soft for several reasons.
+First, your company's mission to combine innovation with quality really resonates with my approach to development.
+I've read about how you encourage trying new things on the official website - that's exactly the kind of environment where I do my best work.

+I read about the company's philosophy on the official website about being able to develop freely and choose frameworks, while working with talented colleagues who share knowledge.
+That collaborative, growth-oriented culture is exactly what I'm looking for as I continue developing my career in Germany. %%

+---
+---
+---
 ---

 ## Recent Work Experience